hmrc/mdtp-dog-team-apprentice/tasks/database-familiarisation.md

 Possible approach
 ---------------

 You should complete this project using an Express app from a previous exercise.
 Use [MongoDB](http://mongodb.org) as your database and [Mongoose](http://mongoosejs.com/) as your database driver module.
+In order to successfully complete this exercise, you **MUST** read and understand the documentation for both tools.

 You can use any templating language, but [EJS](http://www.embeddedjs.com/) is probably simplest for beginners.

 You should probably install a database admin tool like [Robo 3T](https://robomongo.org/) to your computer to quickly see and control your database contents, though you could also use the default mongo shell if you're comfortable with it.

 You will need to create at least one **model** before completing the goals.
 This is a file which defines the data structure of each database entry.
+You can learn how to define a model using the Mongoose documentation.

 Once you have a model and templating language set up, work on the list view.